 Implant Dentist Maitland, FL

-At Plaza North Dentistry, we are an implant dentist office that can replace your missing teeth in a way that looks entirely natural and beautiful.
+At Maitland Square Dentistry, we are an implant dentist office that can replace your missing teeth in a way that looks entirely natural and beautiful.
 If you have experienced adult tooth loss, we encourage you to call (407) 337-1112 and schedule an appointment with our Maitland, FL dental office to determine if you are a good candidate for this procedure.
 In the meantime, here are some questions that are commonly asked about dental implants.

 Why are implants better than dentures or dental bridges?